-Headphones is a term used for a device that features two drivers connected by a headband and worn over the head.
+Headphones are a term used for a device that features two drivers connected by a headband and worn over the head.
 It’s also used as an umbrella term that encompasses all the other terms.

 Headsets are headphones with microphones.

 Earphones can be anything and everything depending on who you ask, so we avoid using the term.

 If you’re in need of a new pair of cans to take your music-listening experience to the next level, chances are you already have a basic idea of what you need.